 If a party has submitted a Form 24 to the CHRC, the CHRC may, as it considers appropriate, file with the FPSLREB a Form 25 (Notice of Intention of the Canadian Human Rights Commission), in which it will state if it intends to make submissions at the hearing regarding the issue that has been raised in relation to the interpretation or application of the Canadian Human Rights Act.

 As a rule, the process for a hearing before a panel of the Board is the same as that before a court, though somewhat less formal.
 The parties may file supporting documents as evidence and examine and cross-examine witnesses.
 Hearings give them an opportunity to present their arguments in order to establish their allegations.

 The FPSLREB usually tentatively schedules hearing dates in labour relations matters four months in advance.
 The parties will be contacted to confirm their availability.

 Notice of hearing

-When the Chairperson refers an individual grievance to a single adjudicator or a board of adjudication, a notice of hearing is sent to each person whose name appears on the Board's list, informing him or her of the date, time and place where the hearing will be held.
+When the Chairperson refers an individual grievance to a panel of the Board, a notice of hearing is sent to each person whose name appears on the Board's list, informing him or her of the date, time and place where the hearing will be held.
 A notice of hearing will normally be sent out one month prior to the hearing date.

 Sometimes, the parties settle the individual grievance among themselves before, or even at, the hearing.
 It is then up to the grievor to inform in writing the FPSLREB that the individual grievance has been resolved and is being withdrawn, or is in the process of being resolved.
-If the hearing has started or is about to start (on that same day), the parties should inform the single adjudicator or board of adjudication hearing the case about the withdrawal before informing the FPSLREB in writing.
+If the hearing has started or is about to start (on that same day), the parties should inform the panel of the Board hearing the case about the withdrawal before informing the FPSLREB in writing.

 English or French?